schneidmaster/debatevid.io/README.md

 ## Developing

-DebateVid.io is built on Ruby on Rails and Foundation.
+DebateVid.io is built on Ruby on Rails.

 ### Configuration